jon-heard/obsidian-inline-scripts/README.md

 {paragraph count: >0, default: 1}`
 ```

-shortcut parameter details always start with a name to call the parameter.
+shortcut parameter details always start with a parameter name.
 In this case `paragraph count`.
 After the name is a colon, then a comma separated list.
 The first item of the list usually defines the data type.
 In this case `>0` means an integer over 0.
 The second item, if included, is usually a default value.
 In this case `default: 1` means that if the user does not include a value for the parameter text then "1" is used.
 If a default is given, then the shortcut parameter is optional.
 If no default is given then the shortcut parameter is required.

 So, for this example, these are valid shortcut-texts to trigger this shortcut:
 ```